torque-labs/torque-poc/README.md

 ## Accounts (State)

 - **Campaign**: Outlines targeted audiences, available offers, and the value of each offer.
-- **UserConversion**: A Program Derived Address (PDA) created when a user claims an offer to prevent duplicate claims by the same user.
 - **Faucet**: An account with authority over a merkle tree to enable the minting of cNFTs.

 ## Instructions